 Most fonts contain a wide range of special characters that are not accessible directly from the keyboard.
-You can easily obtain these using Misc Characters.
+You can easily obtain these using Misc⇔Characters.
 This opens a dialogue box displaying all the characters in the character set, for the current font (fig. 3.5).
 Just click on a character to insert it at the caret.
-Click on the Close icon to close Characters.
+The selected character will be inserted in your document and the Characters window will close.
+If you want to select more than one character, select the characters using Adjust and use Select on the last character you want.

-You can change the font displayed, using the options at the top of the dialogue box.
+You can change the font displayed, using the font menu at the top of the dialogue box.
 This font is used for the inserted characters only and any typing afterwards will be in the original font i.e. the one that was current before opening Characters.